 Choose your provider and secure your rate.
 We'll send you the insurance slip.

-Covers you when you are held liable for injuries to others and damages to their property.
+Covers you when you are held liable for injury or property damage to someone else.

 Protection for when the other driver involved in an incident has no insurance.

 Covers damage to your motorcycle when another driver is at fault.
-It's only available in Ontario, Quebec, Alberta, and Atlantic Canada.
+It's only applicable in Ontario, Quebec, Alberta, and Atlantic Canada.